mv-test-account/challenge_S/README.md

 clone repository
 then
 run
-yarn : Installs dependencies into your project
+npm install

 and
-yarn cypress:open    it will open Cypress GUI app
+npx cypress open : to open Cypress GUI app